sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

 ## Kubernetes - Fundamentals
  **Pod**
 - A POD is a single instance of an Application.
+- A POD is the smallest object, that you can create in Kubernetes.

 <p align="center">
   <img src="https://github.com/sudheermuthyala/AKSDOCS/blob/main/03-Kubernetes-Fundamentals-kubectl-imperative%20approach/2022-12-29-12-01-47.png" />